FAQs

 Something's gone wrong.
 How do I report it?

 The same panel has an Open button next to Diagnostic log if you'd like to read the log file yourself.
+Pasting the relevant lines into the form helps me track the problem down faster.

 Got a question that isn't here?